Introduction: Sewing the Blanket Stitch

 As you can see, the knots will form a small bump, but it's not super noticeable unless you know what you're looking for.

 Once the knots are in place, you can keep stitching as normal!
-See where I added a new piece of floss on this coaster?
+See where I added a new piece of floss on this piece of felt?

 Above is what my circle coaster looks like!